-What to expect - You and your child need to be here a least an hour before the surgery time.
-This is so the nurses have enough time to get your child ready and answer all necessary questions.
-There are four steps to the process of your child's surgery: reception, pre-op, surgery, and recovery.
-If there is anything your child is scared/worried about this is the time to let us know.
-TMC staff and doctors are trained to work with children.
-If your child has an issue or concern we will do our best to help accommodate them.
+What to Expect - You and your child need to arrive at least an hour before the surgery time.
+There are four steps to your child's surgery: reception, pre-op, surgery and recovery.
+If there is anything your child is scared or worried about, this is the time to let us know.

-Reception: Once you arrive to the 2nd floor of the Orthopaedic and Surgical Tower reception area, check your child in using the self check in kiosks.
-TMC volunteers will assist you with using the kiosk and make sure you are in the right place.
-A patient photo of your child will be taken and you will be given an identification number to begin processing your child's visit.
-There is a dedicated child waiting area complete with toys, TV, and video games to use while waiting.
-A TMC Patient Access staff member will call your child's identification number or name to complete the registration process and get your child ready to go to their dedicated pre-op room.
-Sometimes the nurse will talk to you at the desk before taking your child back to the pre-op room.
+Reception: Once you arrive on the 2nd floor of the surgery tower, use the self check-in kiosks to check in your child.
+TMC volunteers will help you with using the kiosk and make sure you are in the right place.
+There is a dedicated child waiting area complete with toys, TV and video games.
+A staff member will call your child's identification number or name to complete the registration process and get your child ready to go to his or her pre-op room.

-Pre-op: This is the room where the nurse will help get your child ready for surgery.
-They will check your child's height and weight, temperature, and will use a pulse ox (a clip with a light in it) to check your child's heart rate and oxygen level.
-The nurse will then have the child change into a hospital gown or "hospital pajamas."
-The nurse will then continue to ask you questions regarding your child, including any allergies or past medical history.
-In pre-op you will get to see your child's surgeon, as well as meet the child life specialist, anesthesiologist, and a nurse who will be in the OR with your child.
-Feel free to ask any last minute questions that you may have.
-Sometimes your child will receive medicine in pre-op to help them relax before going back to the OR.
-If your child is over 11 years old or over 100 pounds, an IV usually will be started in pre-op.
+Pre-Op: This is the room where the nurse will help get your child ready for surgery.
+The nurse will check your child's height and weight, temperature, heart rate and oxygen level.
+Your child will then change into a hospital gown or "hospital pajamas."
+The nurse will continue to ask you questions regarding your child, and you will mee the rest of the medical team.
+Feel free to ask any last-minute questions at this time.
+Some children may receive medicine in pre-op to help them relax before going back to the operating room.
+If your child is older than 11 years or weighs more than 100 pounds, an IV will most likely be started here in pre-op.

-Surgery: After you have met everyone, then it will be time for your child to go to the operating room.
-Some parents ask if they can go back with their child; however that is something to discuss with the anesthesiologist.
-At TMC we ask that at least one parent stays in the lobby the entire time your child is in surgery.
-Younger children will fall asleep using an anesthesia mask so they will breathe in the medicine that will help them fall asleep.
-Your child is even able to pick a flavor for the mask (strawberry, watermelon, bubble gum or cherry).
-Older children will be given the medicine to fall asleep through the IV.
-Your child will be completely asleep during the whole surgery and will begin to wake up once the surgery is finished.
-The surgeon will then talk to you in the lobby.
-The Recovery nurse will get you to be with your child in recovery once they have woken up from anesthesia.
-Each child is unique as some take longer to wake up than others.
+Surgery: After you have met your child's medical team, it will be time for your child to go to the operating room.
+Some parents ask if they can go back with their child; this needs to be discussed with the anesthesiologist.
+We ask that at least one parent stays in the lobby the entire time your child is in surgery.
+Once the surgery is complete, the surgeon will talk to you in the lobby.
+A nurse will take you back to be with your child in the recovery area once your child has woken up from anesthesia.
+Each child is unique, as some take longer to wake up than others.

-Recovery: Only parents are allowed in the recovery area, other children are not allowed.
-Please bring another adult if you bring other children.
-Once your child wakes up, the nurse will make sure your child is feeling ok and doing well.
-Your child will most likely have an IV when they wake up.
-The nurses will take the IV out and the monitors off, before your child goes home.
-Your child will also get to change back into his or her clothes.
-You will be given instructions on how to care for your child once they are home, so please pay careful attention.
-On the way home it can be helpful to have two adults present – one to drive and one to take care of your child on the way home.
+Recovery: Only parents are allowed in the recovery area, so please bring another adult if you have children with you.
+Once your child wakes up, the nurse will make sure your child is feeling OK and doing well.
+Your child will most likely still have an IV in the recovery area.
+The nurses will take out this IV and take your child off any monitors.
+On the way home, it can be helpful to have two adults present – one to drive and one to take care of your child.